NJCounts 2019 January 23, 2019

-Volunteers will ask homeless shelter residents and those in un-sheltered locations where they spent the night of January 23, 2019.
+Volunteers will ask those experiencing homelessness in shelters and in un-sheltered locations where they spent the night of January 22, 2019.

 NJ Counts 2018 Overall Results